RichardMB1217/GreatSword/README.md

 There are many things that make greatsword a great choice as a proxy,

-Like a closable cloaked bookmarklet iframe which you can open on any page, and close with the circle in the corner.
+Like an optional closable cloaked bookmarklet iframe which you can open on any page, and close with the circle in the corner.

 (Cloaked-Bookmarklet.js)